 - The returned object is an instance of a

-tf.kerasmodel, which can be passed directly into the Core ML converter:
+tf.kerasmodel, which you can pass directly into the coremltools converter:

 import coremltools as ct mlmodel = ct.convert(model)